UPPMAX/naiss_intro_python/docs/sessions/the_way_of_the_program.md

     Rackham    |[Documentation](https://docs.uppmax.uu.se/software/text_editors/)
     Tetralith  |[Documentation](https://www.nsc.liu.se/support/past-events/VASP_workshop_2023/quick_guide/)

-    - :warning: means that there is either no direct to the documentation and/or the documentation present is incomplete.
+    - :warning: means that the documentation present is either absent or incomplete.
       You are encouraged
       to contact your HPC center to help them help you better